clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/telemetry-enable.rst

 *************************************

-During the initial installation of |CL|, you are requested to join the stability enhancement program and allow |CLOSIA| to collect anonymous reports to improve system stability.
+During the initial installation of |CL|, you are requested to join the stability enhancement program and allow |CL| to collect anonymous reports to improve system stability.
 If you choose not to join this program, then the telemetry software bundle is not added to your system.